Generalized prolate spheroidal functions: algorithms and analysis: Numerical experiments

-\section{Numerical Experiments}
+\section{Numerical experiments}

-The quadrature and interpolation formulas described in Sections \ref{secquads} and \ref{secinterp} were implemented in Fortran 77.
+The quadrature and approximation formulae described in Sections \ref{secquads} and \ref{secinterp} were implemented in Fortran 77.
 We used the Lahey/Fujitsu compiler on a 2.9 GHz Intel i7-3520M Lenovo laptop.
 All examples in this section were run in double precision arithmetic.